tqbrandao/tqbrandao/README.md

 # Thálysson Brandão

-I'm Thálysson from Brazil, and I'm an aspiring front end web developer looking for my first full time job.
+I'm Thálysson from Brazil, and I'm a freelancer front end web developer looking for my first full time job.
 I'm passionate about learning languages and frameworks like JavaScript and ReactJS, as well as automation tests tools such as Cypress.

 ## Skills
 * 💻 HTML, CSS, JavaScript, TypeScript, Cypress, Mocha, Chai, Postman